 Civil War Trails Marker & Farragut Memorial Plaza

 The Farragut Museum and Gift Shop are located in the Farragut Town Hall, 11408 Municipal Center Drive.
-Admission to the museum is free – hours are Monday through Friday from 10 a.m. to 4:30 p.m.
-The Museum is also open every 3rd Sunday of the month from 1:30-3:30pm.
+Admission to the museum is free – hours are Monday through Friday from 11 a.m. to 2:00 p.m.
 Those interested in arranging a group tour or becoming a museum docent or gift shop host should call (865) 966-7057.
-Museum information and special event updates are available at townoffarragut.org/museum and on Facebook (Farragut Museum).
-In addition, many special events are held at the Museum throughout the year.
+Museum information and special event updates are available at townoffarragut.org/museum.

 Group tours are available by appointment (865-966-7057).